JanvierB1/Regex-Tutorial/gist-template.md

 # Regex-Tutorial

 This Regular Expression (Regex) tutorial is created as a walk through of the functions of Regular Expressions, This is great for pulling out information from a given body of code and also can serve as well as a tool for validation.
-A Regex is a series of characters which defines a specific type of search pattern when included in a code or search algorithm, moreso regular expressions can be used to find certain patterns of characters within a string, or to find and replace a character or sequence of characters within a string.
+A Regex is a series of characters which defines a specific type of search pattern when included in a code or search algorithm, regular expressions can be used to find certain patterns of characters within a string, or to find and replace a character or sequence of characters within a string.
 They are also used frequently to validate input data.

 ## Summary